hoodiecrow/thtcl/README.md

 }
 ```

-Evaluates _expressions_ in order, and the value of the first _expression_ that
+__disjunction__ evaluates _expressions_ in order, and the value of the first _expression_
-evaluates to a true value is returned: any remaining _expressions_ are not evaluated.
+that evaluates to a true value is returned: any remaining _expressions_ are not evaluated.

 ```
 proc disjunction {exps env} {